 What you need to know

-We are looking for applicants with an interest in biology who are motivated to specialise in the areas of public health, tropical disease and infection biology.
+We are looking for applicants with an interest in biology who are motivated to specialise in the areas of human biology, public health, tropical disease and infection biology.

 English language and mathematics at grade C or 4 or above

 You must fulfil our GCSE entry requirements as well as one of the requirements listed below.

 Access to HE